f-droid/fdroid-website/_docs/Maintaining_the_Forum.md

 #### More Info

-You can find more info about updating and maintaining the forum as well as other admin tasks in the [F-Droid forum administrator training](https://forum.f-droid.org/t/f-droid-forum-administrator-training/5527?u=paulakreuzer) topic.
+You can find more info about updating and maintaining the forum as well as other admin tasks in the [F-Droid forum administrator training](https://forum.f-droid.org/t/f-droid-forum-administrator-training/5527) topic (needs signin, limited to contributors/administrators).